 — Lord Kelvin

-A warning about using computers
+A warning about using computers!

 While I advocate for using computers to aid geometric reasoning, I strongly encourage you to develop your problem-solving skills by working through the suggested exercises and filling in missing details throughout the chapters.